solo-io/solo-docs/gloo/docs/enterprise/authentication/custom_auth/_index.md

 Let's get right to it!

-## Deploy authentication service
+## HTTP Authentication service intro

+When using an HTTP auth service, the request will be forwarded to the authentication service.
+If the auth service returns `200 OK` it is considered authorized.
+Otherwise the request is denied.
+You can fine tune which headers are sent to the the auth service, and wether or not the body is forwarded as well, by editting the [extauth extension](/v1/github.com/solo-io/solo-projects/projects/gloo/api/v1/plugins/extauth/extauth.proto.sk/#settings) settings in the Gloo settings (see [below](#configure-gloo-settings) for an example of the Gloo settings with the extension settings).

-For reference, this is the codee for the authentication server we are using:
+For reference, here's the code for the auhtorization server used in this tutorial:
 ```python
 import http.server
 import socketserver